 What Wires Go to the Ignition Switch?

 Many older cars are set up the same, but there’s a chance yours is different if you have a modern car.
-For this reason, we always recommend reading the service manual to get a definitive answer.
+For this reason, I always recommend reading the service manual to get a definitive answer.
 In general, you should notice four terminals on the ignition switch.
 Each terminal is marked based on what operation it performs.

 The most common wires that go to an ignition switch include: